jzchang288/Udacity_DRLND_Navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

 # Udacity DRLND Project 1: Navigation
-This is my implementation on Windows 10 of the Navigation Project (Project 1) of Udacity's [Deep Reinforcement Learning Nanodegree (DRLND)](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
-Original information about this project can be found in [Udacity's GitHub repository for this project](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).
+This is an implementation on Windows 10 of the Navigation Project (Project 1) of Udacity's [Deep Reinforcement Learning Nanodegree (DRLND)](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
+Original information about this project and the starter code can be found in [Udacity's GitHub repository for this project](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).

 ## Introduction